surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 ## Sharing the machine

-But one big problem of such a model is that the machine (costing $150.000) could only perform one task at a time, and this task was terribly long to run : entire days, to treat few Kb of data.
+But one big problem of such a model is that the machine (costing $150,000) could only perform one task at a time, and this task was terribly long to run : entire days, to treat few Kb of data.

 At this huge price, it was clearly not possible to buy several machines to perform several treatments at the same time, so people was trying to share the machine resources.
 The time of *multitasking* was born.
 Keep in mind that it is way too early to talk about multi-CPU machines.
 How can we make one machine, with one CPU, actually achieve several different tasks ?

 The answer was *scheduling* : when one process was busy waiting for an I/O to come through an interrupt, the CPU would then run another process during this time.
 We won't talk about scheduling at all (a too wide subject), but about memory.

-If a machine can run several process tasks one after the other, then that means that memory would then look like this :
+If a machine can run several process tasks one after the other, then that means that memory would then look something like this (f.e) :

 ![multitasking_memory](../../../img/segfault/multitasking_memory.png)

-Both task A and task B memory is stored into the RAM, because copying it back and forth to a disk is a way too heavy process : the data have to stay into RAM, permanently, as their respective tasks still run.
+Both task A and task B memory are stored into the RAM, because copying it back and forth to a disk is a way too heavy process : the data have to stay into RAM, permanently, as their respective tasks still run.

-Cool.
+Cool : the scheduler gives some CPU time to A, then B, etc... each accessing its memory area.
 But wait, there is a problem here.

 When one programmer would write the task B's code, it then had to know the memory address bounds.
 Task B for example, would start from memory 10Kb to memory 12Kb, so every address in the program needs to be hardcoded exactly into those bounds, and if the machine could then run 3 tasks, then the address space would be divided in even more areas, and the memory bounds of task B would then move : B's programmer had to rewrite his program, to use less memory this time, and to rewrite every memory pointer address.